A RESPONSIVE AND DYNAMIC INSTITUTION

 Delos determines the costs of the arbitration based on the total value in dispute and its expected complexity.
 The minimum cost associated with a Delos arbitration is EUR 1,200 (before any VAT), payable in equal shares by Claimant and Respondent.
 The EUR 450 filing fee paid by Claimant with its Notice of Arbitration is included in the costs of the arbitration.

 The Delos time and costs schedules are set out at Appendix 4 to the Delos Rules of Arbitration.
-They provide for nine cost bands according to the value in dispute and whether the parties have a Contract Registration Number (CRN).
-In force since 1 November 2016, they are reproduced below:
+They provide for twelve cost bands according to the value in dispute and whether the parties have a Contract Registration Number (CRN).
+In force since 1 July 2018, they are reproduced below:

 In addition to cost-efficiency, parties require disputes to be decided as quickly as circumstances permit, as any delay in resolving the dispute may lead to additional commercial or financial difficulties or risks.